core-man/academic/content/authors/admin/_index.md

 - Principal Investigators
 ---

 Yao Jiayuan is a seismologist.
-His research covers structures of the Earth’s deep interior, seismic imaging, and seismic monitoring.
+His research covers deep Earth structure, earthquake locations, and seismic imaging.

 He is now an associate professor of
 [Institute of Geophysics and Geomatics](https://dkxy.cug.edu.cn/)